 If your family is anything like ours, pancakes are in high demand.
 This buttermilk pancake recipe is a fluffy pancake recipe that is always sought after.
-This is a whole grain pancake, but you would never know how light these are.
+This is a whole-grain pancake, but you would never know how light these are.

 This is an easy breakfast to make.
 I know pancakes can feel daunting some mornings, but I have perfected a system where I can knock these out in around 10 minutes.
-It is worth it to start everyone's day with a healthy breakfast.
+It is worth it to start everyone's day with a hearty breakfast.
 If not on a weekday, on Saturday mornings for sure.

 These are great for meal prep.
 I will double or even triple the batch, then freeze the extra pancakes.
 When I am ready to serve, we reheat them in the microwave or toaster and they are ready to go.